Bangladesh and the Indo-Pacific Strategy: India

+European Union

+In April 2026, the European Union and Bangladesh initialed a Partnership and Cooperation Agreement (PCA), with the EU describing Bangladesh as a key partner in the Indo-Pacific region.
+The agreement covers 82 articles on political dialogue, trade, energy, climate action, security, and maritime affairs, making Bangladesh the first South Asian country to conclude such a modern agreement with the EU.

-Diplomatic Engagements
+Diplomatic engagements

 The Bengal Basin, through the Bay of Bengal, has historically been a contested region among major Asian and European powers due to various strategic rivalries.
 By balancing its relationships with major powers such as the United States, China, and India, Bangladesh is navigating complex geopolitical dynamics while striving for economic development and national security.

 Following Hasina's ousting, Bangladesh is undergoing a political transition, with citizens hopeful for reforms in governance.
-The State Department reiterated its support for Bangladesh’s interim government, emphasizing its commitment to democratic principles and economic stability in the region.

 During the Awami League government's tenure in Bangladesh (2009–2024), India maintained strong support for Bangladesh, which raised concerns among various stakeholders regarding inclusivity in governance.
 This alignment influenced perceptions of the Indo-Pacific policy, subsequently increasing U.S. interest in the country.

 The India-Bangladesh relationship is crucial for the U.S.-led Indo-Pacific strategy, especially in the context of U.S. ally Japan's engagement with ASEAN and the Quad, as a counter to China's Belt and Road Initiative (BRI).
-Chief Adviser of the Bangladesh Interim Government, Muhammad Yunus, emphasized that destabilizing Bangladesh could have regional repercussions, affecting neighboring Myanmar and India’s northeastern states.

-The U.S. is keenly interested in Bangladesh’s economic stability, particularly given that Bangladesh is second only to China in its reliance on the garment and textile industry.
+The U.S. is keenly interested in Bangladesh's economic stability, particularly given that Bangladesh is second only to China in its reliance on the garment and textile industry.
 This stability can be bolstered through ongoing economic aid and humanitarian assistance, including support for Rohingya refugees.
 Maintaining Bangladesh as a strategic partner in the region will be crucial for U.S. interests, particularly in countering the influence of China and Russia.

 The United States Agency for International Development (USAID) announced a $202 million grant to enhance governance, social, human, and economic opportunities in a deal signed on September 15, 2024, in Dhaka.